Skip to content Skip to sidebar Skip to footer

 Introduction

-The name “kombucha” is derived from Japanese, referring to its brewing in a seaweed tea (kombu cha).
-In Western countries, it is typically propagated in sweetened black tea, and the mycelium can double in mass weekly for commercial distribution.
+The word “kombucha” comes from Japanese and refers to its early brewing methods, which used seaweed tea.
+In Western countries, kombucha is commonly made with sweetened black tea, and the SCOBY can double in size weekly for commercial use.

 Common Names